Every Image you Need for the Perfect Amazon Listing

 To start, Amazon provides guidance on what they want to see:

 This article will not be going deep into the Amazon Image Requirements, though, so if you want there is a great article on Amazon Image requirements and photography tips over at POW!

 What we will be focusing on is design and how to think about the images you need and how to optimize them.

 As with all things these days, if you want to sell something online you need to design with mobile in mind.
 This is especially important with images.

-Because of how people browse on mobile (quickly), it’s important to design your images in a way that makes them easily scannable on mobile.
+Because of how people browse on mobile (quickly and on smaller screens), it’s important to optimize your Amazon images in a way that makes them easily scannable on mobile.
 If you’re not convinced that mobile is the way forward, check out our article that makes some good arguments for mobile optimization.

 Image zoom starts at 1000px so these sizes ensure the customer can zoom in and read everything clearly if they want to.